MorexV3CAGE/Barley_promoterome/README.md

 # Morex_CAGE_Additional_contents
-Repository for all figures and supplemental data regarding the barley promotoreom project.
+Repository for all figures and supplemental data associated with the barley promoterome project.